-Even in death, the Chinese government continues to fear Liu Xiaobo
+Even in death, the Chinese government still censors activist Liu Xiaobo

 Story highlights

-- Nobel peace laureate died of liver cancer late Thursday evening.
+- The Nobel peace laureate died in custody Thursday of liver cancer

-- Government is censoring the story of his death, blacking out media reports.
+- The Chinese government is blacking out news reports about his death

-Beijing (CNN)The global outpouring of grief and anguish over Liu Xiaobo's death stands in marked contrast to the muted reaction within his homeland.
+Beijing (CNN)The global outpouring of grief and anguish over Liu Xiaobo's death stands in marked contrast to the muted reaction in his homeland.

-The Nobel-winning writer and human rights activist died of liver cancer Thursday evening while in custody at a hospital in Shenyang in northeastern China.
+The Nobel Peace Prize-winning writer and human rights activist died Thursday evening of liver cancer while in custody at a hospital in Shenyang in northeastern China.
 He was 61.

+Liu's funeral was held Saturday morning in Shenyang and attended by his "family members and close friends," according to a city government spokesman.
+Liu's body had been cremated, and his ashes had been dropped into the sea in a private ceremony, he said.

+"The authorities can't afford to see Liu's grave turn into a landmark and symbol where people gather to pay tribute," said Hu Jia, a leading Chinese human rights activist who has known Liu's wife for years and has served prison terms for his own advocacy.
+"They want to erase all traces of him."

 The Chinese government, which had long banned Liu's work and even his name, continues to censor the story of his death, deleting social media posts mourning him -- including those simply displaying the image of a burning candle -- and blocking online searches containing variations of his name and famed quotes.